 Updating products ↑ Back to top

-Once you have activated keys for product(s), WordPress is able to update them from the Updates page.
+Once you have activated keys for the product(s), WordPress is able to update them from the Updates page.

 To update your product(s):